Configure Metadata Service (MDS) in Confluent Platform

 Configure the token listener

 This section of the MDS configuration enables the listener with the OAUTHBEARER SASL mechanism, which is used for impersonation.
-For more information, see Configure Kafka clients.
+For more information, see Configure Clients for SASL/OAUTHBEARER authentication in Confluent Platform.
 For details about token listener settings in an MDS configuration, see Configure the token listener.

 Any differences between the token listener settings used here and those described above in Configure the token listener are detailed below.